 To cover ATM withdrawals and everyday check card purchases, you can sign up for Overdraft Privilege Extended Coverage.
 These transactions may be declined at the time of purchase if you are not enrolled and do not have sufficient funds.
 Simply contact us through any one of the following channels to see how you can get started with Extended Coverage:

 - Enroll online now (must be enrolled in our online banking service My Synovus)

 - Download the Overdraft Privilege Extended Coverage Consent Form to enroll by mail

-Of course, you can always opt out of Overdraft Privilege, but if you do, overdraft transactions will not be paid, and your account will still be charged a $36 non-sufficient funds fee ($29 for military accounts) for each overdraft transaction.
-To opt out, call us at (877) 803-4810.
+Of course, you can always discontinue Overdraft Privilege in its entirety, but if you do, overdraft transactions will not be paid, and your account will still be charged a $36 non-sufficient funds fee ($29 for military accounts) for each overdraft transaction.
+To discontinue, call us at (877) 803-4810 and press option 0.

 What you need to know about Overdrafts and Overdraft Fees

 Frequently Asked Questions